mdsol/hale/README.md

-# HALe - Hypertext Application Language Extended
+# Hale - Hypertext Application Language Extension
 ====
 ## Abstract
 This document specifies a proper extension to HAL as defined at http://tools.ietf.org/html/draft-kelly-json-hal-06

-As a proper extension every HAL document is intended to be a proper HALE document.
-HALE provides two extensions to HAL.
-Specifically it extends the definition of _link and adds a new reserved document keyword called _meta.
+As a proper extension every HAL document is intended to be a proper Hale document and vice-versa.
+Hale provides two primary extensions to HAL.
+Specifically it extends the properties of Link Objects and adds a new reserved document keyword called _meta.

 ## Introduction

 There is an emergence of non-HTML HTTP applications ("Web APIs") which use hyperlinks to direct clients around their resources.

-The JSON Hypertext Application Language Extended (HALE) is a standard which establishes conventions for expressing hypermedia documents with JSON [RFC4627].
+The JSON Hypertext Application Language Extension (Hale) is a standard which establishes conventions for expressing hypermedia documents with JSON [RFC4627].

-HALE is a general purpose media type with which Web APIs can be developed.
-Clients of these APIs can interact with services by reference to their relation type and use the HALE document to fulfill those relationships in order to progress through the application.
+Hale is a general purpose media type with which Web APIs can be developed.
+Clients of these APIs can interact with services by reference to their relation type and use the Hale document to fulfill those relationships in order to progress through the application.

-HALE's conventions result in a uniform interface for serving and consuming hypermedia, enabling the creation of general-purpose libraries that can be re-used on any API utilizing HALE.
+Hale's conventions result in a uniform interface for serving and consuming hypermedia, enabling the creation of general-purpose libraries that can be re-used on any API utilizing Hale.

-The primary design goals of HALE are completeness, generality and simplicity.
+The primary design goals of Hale are completeness, generality, simplicity and machine-to-machine (M2M) friendliness, the later being a primary motivator for the extension of HAL.

+The HAL media-type is purposefully light and requires referencing human-readable documentation or CONNEG with machine-readable external service descriptor documents (e.g. WADL, RAML, etc.) to understand href template values and their constraints, body attributes and their constraints for particular links, and to determine associated uniform interface methods of the protocol expected for the link.

+Instead of forcing M2M clients to understand any arbitrary number of possible machine-readable, external, service descriptor formats, Hale inherently includes features so that an M2M client only needs to understand the Hale media-type to interact with an API that implements these optional features.

-HALE can be applied to many different domains, and imposes the minimal amount of structure necessary to cover the key requirements of a hypermedia API.
+Hale can be applied to many different domains, and imposes the minimal amount of structure necessary to cover the key requirements of a hypermedia API.

 ## Requirements